mbaumer/us_hep_funding/docs/_states/CO.md

 <a name="CO-01"></a>
 [Back to top](#top)
 ## CO-01 -- Rep. Diana DeGette (D)
+### Committees
+Diana DeGette is the #6 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,690,000.00 in SC HEP grants.